lt27037/gramy-dla/README.md

 ## CMS communication

-All of data from CMS are getting through REST API.
+All of data are from Strapi Headless CMS through REST API.

 ## Used repositories